Good for those 2-faced so-and-so signs.

 The "Message Fields" section can be left blank if you aren't using any non-repeating fields

 - Select Fields tab

 - Select Number of Sides

 - Add Repeating Message Fields

 Save (not shown)

-- The Save button is in the Details tab, or you can press cmd+s (on Mac) or ctrl+s (on PC)
+- The Save button is at the bottom, or you can press cmd+s (on Mac) or ctrl+s (on PC)

 3.3.
 Choose SVG Template

 Fonts must be installed prior to uploading the SVG and must match the name exactly as specified in the SVG.

 - Press Choose File button, and choose the SVG you exported in step 2 (Exporting Template)